 1. York Beach, Maine

 Part of the Yorks of Maine, York Beach is a sleepy, close-knit community during the off season and a hopping tourist paradise in the summer months.
 It has an old-fashioned boardwalk to take strolls on, a beautiful beach to sun yourself on and more food choices than you can shake a stick at.
 As one of the oldest oceanfront communities in Maine, you’ll have a place of residence steeped in history and tradition.
-York Beach is also an animal friendly community, and prides itself on being a welcoming a community for everyone.
+York Beach is also an animal friendly community, and prides itself on being a welcoming community for everyone.

 2. Belfast, Maine